openthread/ot-docs/site/en/guides/pyspinel/get-started.md

 1. First, [Install Pyspinel and dependencies without extcap](install-pyspinel.md).
 1. Directly on your machine, clone and build a simulated OpenThread NCP as described in [How to build OpenThread](../build/index.md#how_to_build_openthread).
-After cloning and bootstrapping, build the sim example:
+After cloning and bootstraping, build the sim example:

     ```
     $ make -f examples/Makefile-simulation